paulbradshaw/Rintro/10thingstodofirst.md

 *Note: the matches must be exact, so if an area is named slightly different in one dataset (for example it uses 'and' where the other data uses '&') then those rows won't merge properly*.

+You can add extra parameters to the `merge` function: `by=` will specify the field used to merge *on*.
+And `suffixes=` can add a two-character suffix to each field from one of the datasets, so you can distinguish them (for example, adding the year of the data).

+`newcombineddata <- merge(crimes, populations, by="city", suffixes="17")`

 In addition to `merge` you can also combine rows or columns by using the `rbind` (rows) and `cbind` (columns) functions:

 * `rbind` will bind extra *rows*, so the data frames (or matrices or vectors) need to have the same *names of columns* (although they don't need to be in the same order).